-The drafting of this handbook section was undertaken by staff of the County-Assessed Properties Division of the Property Taxes Department.
+The drafting of this handbook section was undertaken by staff of the County-Assessed Properties Division of the Property Tax Department.
 BOE staff met with members of the California Assessors' Association, County Counsels' Association of California, and industry representatives to solicit input for this handbook section.
-The BOE approved this handbook section on.